paliyo22/server-news-project/README.md

 # Introduction (English)

-I developed a **RESTful API** for managing users, news, and authentication using **Node.js** as the runtime environment and **Express.js** as the framework for creating HTTP routes.
+I developed a **RESTful API** for managing users, news, comments and authentication using **Node.js** as the runtime environment and **Express.js** as the framework for creating HTTP routes.
 The application supports authentication via **JWT (JSON Web Tokens)**, user management with specific roles (such as administrators), and interaction with news through **CRUD operations**.
 Users can comment on, like, and interact with news articles.
-Additionally, third-party services like the **Google News API** were integrated to fetch news from various sources and display them on the platform.
+Additionally, third-party services were integrated to enhance the platform’s functionality:

+- **Google News API** to fetch news from various external sources.

+- **IP Geolocation API** to determine user location based on their IP address.

+- **OpenWeather API** to retrieve weather information according to the user's location.

 ---

-### **Technologies Used**:
+## **Technologies Used**:

+- **Bun**: A modern and fast runtime used as a replacement for Node/npm.
+- **TypeScript**: A superset of JavaScript that enables static typing and greater development robustness.
 - **Node.js**: JavaScript runtime built on Chrome's V8 engine for server-side development.
 - **Express.js**: Web framework for building RESTful APIs and web applications.
 - **MySQL2**: Relational database used to store users, news, and comments, powered by MySQL as the DBMS.